Oswal 61 Sample Question Papers ICSE Class 10 English-II Solutions

 (iii) If Shylock sheds a single drop of blood while taking his pound of flesh, as per the bond, then all his property would be confiscated, and he would have to face a death sentence.
 His life would be at the mercy of the Duke.
 Finally, the duke spares Shylock’s life and half his property goes to the state of Venice and the other half, which was to go to Antonio, is given to Lorenzo and Jessica, on Antonio’s request.
 Shylock is made to sign a deed in which half his property is bequeathed to his daughter and son-in-law.
 Also, Shylock has to turn into a Christian.
 Therefore, he is left completely defeated and drained.

 (iv) Portia’s wit and intelligence turn the tables against Shylock.
-Antonio has lost all hope and is sure that the Jew will take his revenge and Antonio will have to pay the penalty of breaking the bond with his life.
-Shylock is all ready to take his pound of flesh when he is stopped by Portia stating that Shylock can only have a pound of flesh without shedding a single drop of blood.
-Shylock has no choice but to let go of his enemy.
-In fact, he not only has to forget about getting his principal but also loses all his property and has to face the humiliation of turning into a Christian.
+Antonio had lost all hope and was sure that the Jew would take his revenge and Antonio would have to pay the penalty of breaking the bond with his life.
+Shylock was all ready to take his pound of flesh when he was stopped by Portia stating that he could only have a pound of flesh without shedding a single drop of blood.
+Shylock then had no choice but to let go of his enemy.
+In fact, he not only had to forget about getting his principal amount but also lost all his property and has to face the humiliation of turning into a Christian.
 All this happened because of Portia.

 Answer 3.